 The Movie example demonstrates how to use QMovie and QLabel to display animations.

 The Scribble example shows how to reimplement some of QWidget's event handlers to receive the events generated for the application's widgets.

-The Shaped Clock example shows how to apply a widget mask to a top-level widget to produce a shaped window.
+The Shaped Clock example shows how to apply a translucent background and a widget mask to a top-level widget to produce a shaped window.